Click Here for our page with lists and maps of alternate locations for Golden Gate Bridge Parking when this lot is

-Insiders Tip: On busy summer and Holiday weekends during the prime daytime hours this parking lot is closed to individual cars from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, but the Bridge District has been inconsistent about when this is and is not done — one holiday they close the lots and another they won’t.
+Insiders Tip: During peak summer and holiday period visitor hours the lot at the Golden Gate Bridge Vista Point is often closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, but the Bridge District has been inconsistent about when this is and is not done — one holiday they close the lots and another they won’t.
 When the lots are closed from 11:00-5:00 only buses, shuttles, taxis, Uber and Lyft vehicles etc. are allowed to enter by the CHP to drop off and pick up passengers.
 The corresponding lot at the southern end of the Bridge is closed as well.
 Apart from the two well-known view parking areas, there are far more parking places on the southern end of the Golden Gate Bridge than on the north.

 Here’s the catch: if you drive north across the Bridge from San Francisco to the Golden Gate Bridge Vista Point, realize you can’t park there and drive back across the Bridge southbound you’ll have to pay the toll even though you were only on the other side of the Bridge for less than a minute!
 One answer: during busy visitor seasons when the Vista Point parking lot is closed during the day, park at the southern end of the Bridge and then walk across the Bridge to Vista Point.
 We have all the details from past closures here.